 Fingertip massage uses the tips of your fingers in small, circular patterns to move the muscles beneath the skin.
 Don't press directly over the bone.
 Instead, use fingertip massage on each side of the spine, for example, to ease stiff muscles and tissues.

 Petrissage is sort of a combination of effleurage and fingertip massage and uses a kneading technique.
-Your pup may not need this intense type of massage or may object since it can be a bit painful on sore areas.
-Petrissage done correctly can move waste products out of the sore muscles.
+Some pups do not like this more intense massage because it can be a bit painful on sore areas.
+Petrissage done correctly in people is thought to help move waste products out of the sore muscles.

 Many of the same techniques created for human athletes have been adapted to dogs.
 Massage and muscle stretching, muscle stimulation with E-Stim (electrostimulation), or treadmills and whirlpools are available.
 Swimming is often used to rehab dogs and specialized heated pools with adjustable jets create a resistance against which the pet swims help speed recovery.